builtnorth/wp-baseline/README.md

-# Built Core Library
+# Built Core Package

-Core functionality library for BuiltNorth WordPress sites.
-Provides functions for security hardening and cleaning up default WordPress functionality.
+Composer package containing core functionality that is used on BuiltNorth WordPress sites.
+Adds security and hardening features and cleans up some default functionality.

 ## Installation